syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when either value is out of range.
+'#NUM!'-occurs when either value is out of range.

-#VALUE!-occurs when either value is non-numeric.
+'#VALUE!'-occurs when either value is non-numeric.

 #### Arabic